sjteresi/Blueberry_Network_Rewiring/README.md

 	- Inputs: Gene input files, count matrix, output directory path (same arguments as `process_fpkm.py`)
 	- Outputs: Saves a table of TPM values to the output directory.
 - `tpm.py`: Helper file of `process_tpm`, calculates the TPM matrix.
-- `gene_lengths.py`: Reads gene annotation file and sums the exon lengths to find the length of the gene.
-Helper file of both `process_fpkm.py` and `process_tpm.py`.
+- `gene_lengths.py`: Helper file of both `process_fpkm.py` and `process_tpm.py`.
+Reads gene annotation file and sums the exon lengths to find the length of the gene.
 - `count_matrix.py`: Helper file of `process_fpkm.py` and `process_tpm.py`.
 Reads in and cleans the count data.

 ##  gene\_stats:
 - `operations.py`: Calculates the percentages of each gene belonging to each identification type.
 Whenever a gene was found by both, Syntenny was chosen.
-- `summary_table.py`: Unifies the following dataframes - differentially expressed genes, Arabidopsis ortholog, Arabidopsis GO terms, and Blueberry gene network module identity.
-	- Inputs: File of bluberry genes with their module colors, file of blueberry genes and their Arabidopsis orthologs, Directory containing the differentially expressed files, file of Arabidopsis genes and its GO term list, Output filename, Output directory.
-	- Outputs: Creates a csv in the output directory of the unified dataframe.

 ## module\_overlap:
-- TODO
+- `module_deg_overlap.py`: Filters DEG representation data and determines overlap with modules from WGCNA.
+- `module_go_overlap.py`: Filters GO data and determines overlap with modules from WGCNA.
+- `module_log2fc_overlap.py`: Filters Log2FC gene representation data and determines overlap with modules from WGCNA.

 ## Modules TODO:
 - `filter_modules.py`: Find union of differential expression / orthology set with the WGCNA output of 10 genes assigned to modules.